About S-LPs, Audiologists and CHAs

 Under the supervision of an audiologist, Audiologist assistants may help with:

-• Making ear mold modifications and shell modifications.
+• making ear mould modifications and shell modifications;

-• Demonstrating and orienting clients to assistive listening and alerting devices.
+• demonstrating and orienting clients to assistive listening and alerting devices; and

 Download the Audiology Assistant Guidelines to learn more.